 How big is the School's estate?

-324 acres, comprising 12 Boarding Houses, accommodation for all teaching staff, 16 winter-sports pitches, 12 tennis courts, nine cricket pitches, six conservation areas, two all-weather synthetic pitches, formal gardens, a nine-hole golf course, a working farm, an observatory, a fishing lake, woodland and a registered park.
+324 acres, comprising 12 Boarding Houses, accommodation for all teaching staff, 16 winter-sports pitches, 12 tennis courts, nine cricket pitches, six conservation areas, two all-weather synthetic pitches, formal gardens, a nine-hole golf course, a working farm, an observatory, several performance spaces, a fishing lake, woodland and a registered park.

 How many people work at Harrow?

 Around 700, of whom 150 are teaching staff.

 What is a typical working day at Harrow like?

 Following breakfast at 8am and then Speech Room (assembly) or Chapel, there are eight lessons a day on Mondays, Wednesdays and Fridays, as well as time for activities; and five lessons a day on Tuesdays, Thursdays and Saturdays, with the whole afternoon given over to sport, music, art, drama or other activities.
 Lectures and rehearsals typically take place before supper or after prep (a period in the evening set aside for the completion of homework).

 Stet fortuna domus means 'May the fortune of the House stand'.
 Donorum dei dispensatio fidelis means 'the faithful stewardship of the gifts of God'.

 Who is Harrow's Head Master?